 So now that we have reviewed the popular mutual fund apps UK , we now need to explain what you should look out for before opening an account.

 There are many metrics that need to be considered – such as safety, supports funds, payments, commissions, expense ratios, and more.

 In response to the recent surge of retail clients investing and trading online in the UK, regulation of this space is now water-tight.
-That is to say, in order for mutual fund apps to accept UK residents, it must have authorization from the FCA.
+That is to say, in order for mutual funds apps to accept UK residents, it must have authorization from the FCA.

 This offers you a full suite of investor protections, such as:

-Ultimately, when searching for the best mutual fund apps UK, it’s crucial that you check whether or not the provider is regulated.
+Ultimately, when searching for mutual fund apps UK, it’s crucial that you check whether or not the provider is regulated.
 If it is, then you know that the app is required to follow a number of investor protection rules.

-For example, you can easily browse the many funds supported by eToro by using the filter button.
-Or, you can simply enter the name of the fund you are interested in gaining access to.
+For example, you can browse the many funds supported by eToro by using the filter button.
+Or, you can enter the name of the fund you are interested in gaining access to.
 When we tested out the order process on the eToro app, this was also a seamless experience.
 All you need to do is enter the amount you wish to invest in the fund and confirm the order.

 At the other end of the spectrum, we also came across mutual fund platforms that are clearly more suited for desktop devices.
 This is because the mobile app had not been fully optimized for smaller screens.
 This resulted in an all-round poor user experience and thus – it hindered our ability to trade in a risk-averse manner.